 First, you need to secure the job.
 Interview scenarios are nerve-wracking for anyone at any stage in their life, but for teenagers, who have never been through this experience, the nerves are even greater.
 So, preparation is key:

 Know the Role & the Company Read the job description and understand each component that the role requires.
 This is vital in helping you prepare valuable answers to interview questions.
-Research the company you're interviewing with and refer to the company's past and future endeavours during an interview.
+Research the company you're interviewing with and refer to the company's past and future endeavours during the interview.
 This demonstrates your interest and enthusiasm for the job.

 Establish Your Skills & Qualifications Consider your skills, qualifications and relevant experience and understand how they relate to the job requirements.
 Making a list of your strengths can help you explain confidently why you’re the right person for the job.
 If you lack work experience, use real-life examples to answer situational questions.

-Be Armed with Evidence Depending on what you’re applying for, it may be appropriate to bring references, a portfolio or even a copy of your resume and cover letter.
+Be Armed with Evidence Depending on what you’re applying for, it may be appropriate to bring references, a portfolio or even a copy of your resumé and cover letter.
 Leaving the interviewer with materials that outline your skills and successes will help them remember you and your suitability for the role.

 Common Interview Questions